Wintellect/MSLearn/Access and Manipulate Office Apps with Python/includes/2-analyze-data-create-word-doc.md

 	Name: ARR_DELAY, dtype: float64
 	```

-The CSV file that you downloaded contains information for just four airports, but the code scales to any number of flights and airports.
-Note that Pandas includes methods for loading data from SQL databases and other sources *and* for combining them into a single `DataFrame`, so your code could easily be modified to use more than a single CSV file.
+In this example, the data source is a single CSV file.
+Pandas includes methods for loading data from SQL databases and other sources *and* for combining them into a single `DataFrame`, so your code could easily be modified to use more than a single CSV file.

 ## Generate a Word document with Python-docx